 Influencer marketing during the holidays should, for the most part, have the same practices as influencer marketing any time of the year.
 However, there will be an extra layer or added stress as well as potentials for brands during the holiday season.

 Select the Perfect Influencer

 We always emphasize the importance of finding the perfect influencer as the first step to a successful campaign.
-During the holiday season, brands need to focus on this part even more, simply because we want to nail down that trust element mentioned before.
+During the holiday season, brands need to focus on this part even more, simply because we want to nail down relationships with the most trusted influencers.
 Here are a few things to keep in mind as you search and select your list of influencers:

 - Find an influencer that fits the size of your budget.
 It is tempting to spend all your money on a celebrity, or a macro influencer.
 However, medium or even micro-influencers can actually bring more value to your investment – since they have a closer relationship with their communities.